-I am not usually in the habit of calling out businesses that engage in ‘black-hat’ SEO practices.
+I am not usually in the habit of calling out businesses which engage in ‘black-hat’ SEO practices.
 There is nothing illegal in breaching Google’s rules to gain a competitive advantage for your business.
-If you do this, and understand the risks, please be my guest.
+If you do this, and understand the risks, be my guest.

 I further object when Yell warns small businesses that buying links could lead to their website being penalised, provide examples of companies that have been penalised and then charge their clients £26,400 a year for same service they are warning them against!